Reliability, Availability, and Serviceability (RAS) at VGS

 Physical Location

-In the US geography, the VGS platform services are provisioned in the US East (Northern Virginia) region.
-We are provisioned in the EU Central (Frankfurt) region in the EU geography.
-Within those regions, VGS uses multiple Availability Zones that are interconnected using low latency, high throughput, and highly redundant networking.
+In the US geography, VGS services are provisioned in multiple AWS regions within North America.
+In the EU geography, VGS services are provisioned in AWS region within Central Europe.
+In each region, VGS uses multiple Availability Zones that are interconnected using low latency, high throughput, and highly redundant networking.
 Read more about AWS global infrastructure here.

 Compute Infrastructure for VGS Services